 sudo apt install winetricks

-With the winetricks package installed, you can use it to install additional Windows components that are not included with Wine.
-For example, to install the 32-bit version of the Microsoft fonts, use the following command:
+With winetricks installed, use it to introduce additional Windows components not included with Wine.
+For instance, to install the 32-bit Microsoft fonts, use the command below:

 winetricks allfonts